What’s the Most Popular Anime Around the World?

 Have you ever wondered what the most popular anime in your country is?
 Being the curious person that I am, I have.

-For one reason or another, after finding out that Pokemon was the most popular anime series in the UK — where I live — that piece of information didn’t quite satisfy me.
+After finding out that Pokémon was the most popular anime series in the UK (where I live), that piece of information didn’t quite satisfy me.

-I conducted way too much research and analyzed a lot of data in the process, which I then put into visual graphics, or in other words…maps.
+I conducted way too much anime research and analysis whilst putting this together, which I then put into visual graphics that you can see below.

 Check out our anime popularity findings below.
 Click to enlarge each image.

-On first look at the world map, it’s evident that Naruto and Pokemon are the absolute leaders in the anime scene.
+On first look at the world map, it’s evident that Naruto and Pokémon are the absolute leaders in the anime scene – with Pokémon being the most popular anime in the world.
 However, the anime statistics get a lot more interesting as take a closer look at each of the seven continents alone.

 Though One Punch Man appears to be the most popular on the map in terms of color spread, that is far from the truth.
 In reality, it represents just 2.17% of the anime scene in countries across Asia.
 If we dig deeper and take a look at the details, Attack on Titan is the most popular anime in 18 out of 46 countries, representing 39.13% of the anime scene.